Skip to content

 Figure 15-7 Example data for the max capacity problem

-The container is formed by any two partitions, therefore the state of this problem is the indices of two partitions, denoted as \([i, j]\).
+The container is formed by any two partitions, so the state of this problem is the indices of the two partitions, denoted by \([i, j]\).

-According to the problem description, capacity equals height multiplied by width, where height is determined by the shorter partition, and width is the difference in array indices between the two partitions.
-Let the capacity be \(cap[i, j]\), then the calculation formula is:
+According to the problem statement, capacity equals height multiplied by width, where the height is determined by the shorter partition and the width is the difference between the array indices of the two partitions.
+Let the capacity be \(cap[i, j]\); then we obtain the following formula:

 \[ cap[i, j] = \min(ht[i], ht[j]) \times (j - i) \]